 Unsurprisingly, Mary was greatly troubled at his words and wondered what kind of greeting this might be.
-She knew from the history of her people, the Jews, how rare it was for one of God's messengers to visit them; and that when an angel did appear, it usually meant things were about to get shaken up.
+She knew from the history of her people, the Jews, how rare it was for one of God's messengers to visit them, and that when an angel did appear, it usually meant that things were about to get shaken up.
 And here she was in the middle of it all.

 But the angel said to her, "Do not be afraid, Mary, you have found favour with God.
-You will be with child and give birth to a son.

-"And you are to give him the name Jesus.
+You will conceive and give birth to a son, and you are to call him Jesus.

 "He will be great and will be called the Son of the Most High.

-The Lord God will give him the throne of his father David"-

-the David who had ruled over Israel a thousand years earlier, and was still known and loved as the Jews' greatest ever king.
+The Lord God will give him the throne of his father David"-the David who had ruled over Israel a thousand years earlier, and was still remembered and loved as the Jews' greatest-ever king.